When you are thinking about working from home and making money online, what do you think about?

 A great place to find clients is within relevant Facebook groups.

-There are a lot of sites out there which are great places to look for work because hiring companies will generally head to these to find someone for the job.
+There are a lot of sites out there that are great places to look for work because hiring companies will generally head to these to find someone for the job.

 Training to Become an At-Home Proofreader